-How to manage the menopause
+How to manage symptoms of the menopause

 1. Maintain a healthy lifestyle

 As oestrogen levels drop, the menopause brings an increased risk of heart disease and osteoporosis.
 Sticking to a healthy diet that’s low in saturated fat and salt can help keep your blood pressure low.
-Calcium-rich foods such as green leafy vegetables, low-fat yogurt and milk, and vitamin D from oily fish and eggs or supplements can help to keep bones strong.
+Calcium-rich foods such as green leafy vegetables, low-fat yogurt and milk - vitamin D from oily fish and eggs or supplements can help to keep bones strong.

 2. Start a conversation